Skip to main content

 bitTestAny

 Returns result of logical disjunction (OR operator) of all bits at given positions.
-The countdown starts from 0 from the right to the left.
+Counting is right-to-left, starting at 0.

 The disjunction for bit-wise operations: